open-component-model/ocm-website/content/en/docs/controller-reference/replication-controller/component-subscription.md

 ### Version

-`.spec.semver` specifies a semantic version constraint that is used to determine the range of versions to be replicated.
+`.spec.semver` specifies a semantic version constraint used to determine the range of versions to be replicated.

 ### Source Repository